TRIQS/triqs/doc/installation/osx_lion.rst

 (e.g. currently the default version of mpi and hdf5 installed by brew are in conflict : the simple mpi "Hello World"  crashes when linked with hdf5_cpp).

-Moreover, because there is no notion of "distribution" (except in Enthought, which unfortunately is incomplete), the versions of the libraries are always changing e.g. in brew.
+Moreover, because there is no notion of "distribution" the versions of the libraries are always changing e.g. in brew.
 As a result, the installation instructions may work on one day, and suddenly stop to work the day after.